santiagosnchez/vcf2fasta/README.md

   --gff GFF, -g GFF     GFF file.
   --feat FEAT, -e FEAT  feature/annotation in the GFF file. (i.e. gene, CDS, intron) --blend, -b           concatenate GFF entries of FEAT into a single alignment.
-Useful for CDS. (default: False)
+Useful for CDS. (default: False) --inframe, -i         force the first codon of the sequence to be inframe.
+Useful for incomplete CDS. (default: False) --out OUT, -o OUT     provide a name for the output directory (optional) --addref, -r          include the reference sequence in the FASTA alignment (default: False) --skip, -s            skips features without variants (default: False)

         All files must be indexed.
 So before running the code make sure that your reference FASTA file is indexed: